 Foraging Baskets and Bags

-First up are these beautiful Two-Tone Willow Baskets.
-They come in a set of three, each a different size, and would be perfect for collecting all types of wild edible and medicinal plants.
+First up are these beautiful fair trade market baskets.
+They also come in a medium and large size, and are perfect for collecting all types of wild edible and medicinal plants.
 They would also just be nice to have around the kitchen for storing fruits and veggies.
-Plus, they’re made from willow!

 Next up is this really cool Mushroom Foraging Knife made by Opinel.
 This is the perfect knife for collecting wild mushrooms, well made and tested through time.
 It even has a handy little brush on the end for dusting the dirt off your ‘shrooms!